1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••index

 Étude is the French term for study.
 Pieces so designated are normally written for students to practice and develop a particular technique: rapid scales, balance running bass against melody, etc. However, the études of Chopin and Liszt are demanding concert pieces focused on advanced techniques.

 The Étude in C Minor, Op.
 10 No.12 "Revolutionary" was inspired by the 1831 Russian attack on Warsaw.
 Since this Étude is short, the simple A A' Coda form is effective.
-The technique featured initially is fast descending runs in the left hand.
-The scale runs build up to the main theme, a trumpet call like melody played in octaves by the right hand.
+The technique used initially features fast descending runs in the left hand.
+The scales build up to the main theme, a trumpet call like melody played in octaves by the right hand.
 Although the greatest challenge lies with the continuous left-hand sixteenth notes, the right hand is challenged by increasingly difficult cross-rhythms (layering of differing rhythms) and embellishment of the octave melody in A'.
 The coda ensues by recalling the opening in a final two-hand descending sweep and landing hard on a fat C major chord.

 Étude in C Minor, Op.
 10 No.12 "Revolutionary" | Fréderic Chopin (2:34)